Music in Charleston: Notable Musicians in Charleston

 Charles Theodore Pachelbel was a resident of Charleston in the Colonial Era.
 Charles, the son of the more famous Johann Pachelbel, composer of the popular Canon in D, was an important musical figure in early Charleston and was one of the first European composers to take up residence in the American colonies.
 Pachelbel became the organist of St. Philip's Church in 1740 and lived in Charleston for the rest of his life.
 Another notable musician born in Charleston is country music and R&B star Darius Rucker, well known as the lead singer of Hootie & The Blowfish.

 Today

-Today, organizations such as Jazz Artists of Charleston and the Charleston Jazz Initiative work to document, preserve and promote Charleston's unique and largely unknown jazz history, as well as its legacy.
-The Charleston Jazz Orchestra is a big band that does just this by presenting concerts of standard South Carolina jazz as well as new works.
-To this day Charleston maintains a vibrant and diverse jazz scene and is home to many musicians in all genres.
-As it has always been, Charleston remains a melting pot of musical styles and influences.
+Today, organizations such as [Jazz Artists of Charleston] and the [Charleston Jazz Initiative] work to document, preserve, and promote Charleston's jazz history and legacy.
+The [Charleston Jazz Orchestra] is a big band that performs both traditional South Carolina jazz and original compositions.
+Charleston continues to have an active jazz scene and is home to musicians working in a variety of genres.
+The city's musical traditions have been influenced by a range of styles and cultural influences.